kgururaj/GenomicsDB_wiki/GenomicsDB-setup-in-a-multi-node-cluster.md

       * Row-based partitioning

       _Rationale_
       * For single position queries (or small intervals), partitioning the data by rows would likely provide higher performance.
-By accessing data across multiple nodes in parallel, the system will be able to utilize higher aggregate disk and memory bandwidth.
-In a column based partitioning, only a single node would service the request.
+By accessing data across multiple partitions that may be located in multiple nodes in parallel, the system will be able to utilize higher aggregate disk and memory bandwidth.
+In a column based partitioning, only a single partition would service the request.
       * Simple data import step if the original data is organized as a file per sample/CallSet (for example VCFs).
-Just transfer the required subset of files to the correct machine and import into TileDB.
+Just import data from the required subset of files to the correct partition.

       _Con(s)_
       * A final aggregator may be needed since the data for a given position is scattered across machines.
 Some of the query tools we provide use MPI to collect the final output into a single node.